decadecity/css-specificity-map/README.md

 If you aren't using IDs in your CSS then this will leave a gap of an order of magnitude in the specificty graph between classes and `!important` annotations.
 By setting this to `true` the parser will produce a graph that doesn't measure IDs.

-If you set this to true and the parser thinks it has found an ID it will throw an error.
-This detection is just based on finding `#` in a selector so will be buggy.
-However, it matches parker's ID specificity detection.
+If you set this to true and the parser thinks finds an ID it will throw an error.

 #### `important_specificity`
 Type: `Integer`